croton.news

 Transcription: Meeting audio is transcribed by Deepgram Nova 3, an AI speech recognition system.
 Transcripts include automated speaker identification (diarization).
 Transcription errors may occur, particularly with proper nouns, technical terms, and cross-talk.

-Article drafting: Articles are drafted by AI language models, primarily Anthropic Claude (Opus and Sonnet).
+Article drafting: Articles are drafted by AI language models.
+The primary model is currently Zhipu GLM-5.2, with some earlier articles drafted by Anthropic Claude.
 The AI receives the full meeting transcript and supplementary public records as input.
 Each article identifies the model used in its metadata.

-What AI does not do: AI does not conduct interviews, make editorial judgments about newsworthiness, or decide what to publish.
-These decisions are made by human editors.
+What AI does not do: AI does not conduct interviews or make editorial judgments about newsworthiness.
+The decision of what to cover and how to frame investigative features is made by human editors.
+Meeting coverage is generated automatically from public records.

 Sources